Catamaran Poetry Prize for West Coast Poets

 Reminder: this is a BLIND submission.
 Please remove your name from all pages of the manuscript, including from the title page.
 Manuscripts with identifying information will be "opened for editing" and not entered into the contest until the poet removes identifying information from all pages.
 Do not include names of people you would like to thank and acknowledge in your submission.
 These types of acknowledgements can be included and published with the winning manuscript.

-Catamaran will host a book launch event and reading in Nov.
-2024.
+Catamaran will host a book launch event and reading in December 2025.
 The book will also be entered for publication awards.

 We use Submittable to accept and review our submissions.